February 15, 2019

 New Mexico: This work was informed by research started by Michael Marcotte supported by Democracy Fund in 2016.
 Thornburg Foundation expanded and deepened that research by supporting focus groups and further research led by New Mexico First.
 The New Mexico Local News Lab Fund is still in development.

 Chicago: Similarly, Democracy Fund supported a landscape analysis of Chicago’s news ecosystem by Sheila Solomon and Andrea Hart in 2016.
 Through that research and learning from local foundation leaders, it became clear that supporting the city’s communities of color should be a priority of ecosystem investments.
 Since then, Democracy Fund invested in the Chicago startups City Bureau and the Obsidian Collection.
 We also supported the Media and Storytelling Program at the Field Foundation, which was started by a $3 million investment by MacArthur Foundation.
-That program will launch funding in 2019.
+That program launched funding in 2019.

 Colorado: The Colorado Media Project began in 2018 as a short-term effort by the Gates Family Foundation to explore what was happening in Colorado’s news ecosystem and how to support it.
 After hundreds of conversations, focus groups, events, and more, Gates Family Foundation made a $1.125 million investment to establish the Colorado Media Project as an organization that would build long-term support and connective tissue to the state.